DreamSea/BreadAndButter/README.txt

   -> User can see each category from 4-9 letter words -> User has to guess based on the 9 letter diagram given -> Guess must contain middle letter in diagram
+  -> Guess must be made in lowercase letters
 --> User enters a guess
   -> If '?' entered, shuffle word and display again
   -> If '!' entered, give up current game